rwarbelow/kwk-level-1-week-1-lectures/009_iteration_with_arrays.md

 ## Reducing an array to a single value

 The team expresses that their users are having trouble mentally calculating the sum of their individual item prices.
-After all, this makes sense: our users are provided with a print out of prices, after which they would be forced to perform good ol' arithmetic to add them up.
+This makes sense: our users are provided with a print out of prices, after which they would be forced to perform good ol' arithmetic to add them up.

 "The marketing team has determined users care about seeing a 'total value' when checking out, and we are looking to provide just that.
 Do you have a code solution?"